 Just because you’re on a tight budget doesn’t mean that your outfit has to suffer.
 If you refuse to wear something you already own then your next best option is to pull an IOU and borrow something off that friend with the closet for days.

 Step 3: How to get to the festival

 Not keen on staying sober and driving to the festival or paying a small fortune for an Uber?
 We don’t blame you.

 The best and cheapest way to get to any festival is to carpool, either with mates or if you head to the festival Facebook page you can ask if anyone in your area has a spare seat.

 Step 4: How to last the whole weekend on loose change

 Pre-gaming becomes an Olympic sport when you’re broke.
 If you don’t drink enough, you risk sobering up within the first hour.
 And if you drink too much you don’t remember anything.
 Practice makes perfect (plus don’t forget a roadie for the walk in and you’ll be laughing).

 Once you’re inside the drinks are astronomically expensive so you’ll need to be a scab if you want to survive.
-If you’re heading to The Big Pineapple next weekend put those scab skills into work now and start stockpiling dollar coins from around the house.
+If you’re heading to a festival anytime soon start stockpiling dollar coins from around the house.
 You’ll have enough $$ for a few bevvies in no time.